SamirTalwar/monospacedmonologues.com/posts/2016-01-05--automating-the-world.md

 Let's turn that on its head.
 Write the tests first, and set up quick feedback cycles so that developers know as soon as they've broken anything, before they have time to commit.

-I can help get your tests in place, build the feeback infrastructure, and train your developers and QAs on how to do the same.
+I can help get your tests in place, build the feedback infrastructure, and train your developers and QAs on how to do the same.

 ## Automating Requirements